 The cannabinoid industry is still new, and the United States Food and Drug Administration (FDA) is doing its best to protect the safety of consumers by placing standards for manufacturing, processing, and advertising standards.
 However, some products made with synthetic cannabinoids—which are illegal— or marijuana plants still make it into the market.

-It's your job as a responsible consumer to ensure you're getting effective and safe CBD and CBG products to avoid legal trouble.
+It's your job as a responsible consumer to ensure you're getting effective and safe legal CBG products like gummies to avoid legal trouble.

 How is CBG Different from CBD?